emacadie/my_groovy_apps_001/programming_groovy2/README.md

 Some classes are from Venkat Subraminian's book "Programming Groovy 2"
+As well as other classes I make that have no other place for the time being

 With a few extras using the Gradle groovysh plugin: https://github.com/tkruse/gradle-groovysh-plugin